Juninho Cearense: Late career in NE

 In April 2011 he left for Salgueiro Atlético Clube of Pernambuco state.
 He was released in August and replaced by another Juninho – Renato Agostinho de Oliveira Júnior.

-In December 2011 Juninho signed a 1-year contract with Guarany Sporting Club, from Sobral, Ceará state.
+In December 2011 Juninho signed a one-year contract with Guarany Sporting Club, from Sobral, Ceará state.
 In March 2012 he left for Alagoinhas Atlético Clube for Campeonato Baiano.

-In December 2012 he was signed by Alecrim Futebol Clube.
+In December 2012 he signed for Alecrim Futebol Clube.